theailanguage/mcp_streamable_http/README.md

 # MCP Streamable HTTP Servers & Client

 This project demonstrates how to build and interact with **Model Context Protocol (MCP)** streamable HTTP servers and clients in Python.
-It includes stateless servers, and a Gemini-powered ADK client capable of interacting with MCP toolsets.
+It includes stateless servers, a Google OAuth–protected server, and a Gemini-powered ADK client capable of interacting with MCP toolsets.

 ---